AASHE/python-membersuite-api-client/README.md

 Create a keypair for this user via the console and save the credentials generated somewhere secure (they cannot be retrieved later if lost)

-## Environment Variables

-MS_ACCESS_KEY - MemberSuite access key from API user keypair MS_SECRET_KEY - MemberSuite secret key from API user keypair MS_ASSOCIATION_ID - Association ID
-MS_USER_ID - User ID for the API user you created MS_USER_PASS - Password for the API user you created

-These are all required to properly generate the hashed signature data and to call the Login WSDL method to authenticate and generate a session ID.

 ## Usage